 SME (small and medium enterprises)

-The big companies with more than 1000 employees and the annual revenue that exceeds $1 billion solve the typical and specific content management challenges with the DMS system.
+The big companies with more than 1000 employees and the annual revenue that exceeds $1 billion solve the typical and specific content management challenges with the ECM system.
 Excessive use of emails, sending confidential data via messenger or chat, the duplicated versions of one file are some of them.
-Such platforms are designed for addressing these issues by storing carefully lots of previously unstructured and duplicated business files.
+Such platforms are designed for addressing these issues by carefully storing lots of previously unstructured and duplicated business files.

-The power to save time, space and money makes document management software a lifeline for any business but especially for the following industries:
+The power to save time, space, and money makes document management software a lifeline for any business but especially for the following industries:

 Healthcare is another paper-driven industry.
 The stacks of paper cause disorder.
 It is so easy to lose or misplace a vital document, for example, patient prescription.
 Without having it in time, a patient may receive an improper dosage of medicine that can lead to a fatal outcome.
-The DMS that guarantees safe keeping medical records and patient information, secure sharing of patient discharge instructions, e-prescriptions, billing information, and insurance details improves patient safety and reduces the number of legal sanctions against the health workers.
+The DMS that guarantees safekeeping medical records and patient information, secure sharing of patient discharge instructions, e-prescriptions, billing information, and insurance details improves patient safety and reduces the number of legal sanctions against the health workers.

-The Council of Economic Advisers (CEA) released the report showing that the malicious cyber activity including the theft of sensitive financial and strategic information cost the US economy between $57 billion and $106 billion in 2016.
+The Council of Economic Advisers (CEA) released the report showing that the malicious cyber activity, including the theft of sensitive financial and strategic information, cost the US economy between $57 billion and $106 billion in 2016.
 As we can see, saving confidential information (e.g., tax information, financial records, business licenses, land-use records, building permits, and other sensitive data) becomes the primary task in this field.

 The account statements and spreadsheets are carefully monitored within the company for fraud detection and prevention purposes.
-Admit it; it is pretty hard to control all financial paper flow in the organization without a document control software which can convert every incoming invoice into an electronic file with a unique identifier.
-It wouldn’t be too difficult to manage any records (receipts, vouchers, debit and credit, cash memos, and e-checks) either for accounting firm or departments.
+Admit it; it is pretty hard to control all financial paper flow in the organization without document control software, which can convert every incoming invoice into an electronic file with a unique identifier.
+It wouldn’t be too difficult to manage any records (receipts, vouchers, debit and credit, cash memos, and e-checks) either for accounting firms or departments.
 The digital solution with an option of advanced search, for example, greatly contributes to preparing accounts for the financial audit of your enterprise by the regulatory bodies.

 8. Legal firms